Cur-io/Cur-io/README.md

 ## 👋 About Me

-I’m an *IT student at Machakos University* with a strong interest in *Cybersecurity* and *Artificial Intelligence.
-My goal is to build **secure, reliable systems* while exploring how AI can enhance security, automation, and decision-making.
+I’m an *IT student at Machakos University* with a strong interest in *Cybersecurity* and *Artificial Intelligence*.
+My goal is to build *secure*, *reliable systems* while exploring how AI can enhance security, automation, and decision-making.

-I’m a *Certified Software Engineer (AI branch)* through the *Power Learn Project, and I’m currently working toward additional **cybersecurity certifications* to deepen my technical and defensive skills.
+I’m a *Certified Software Engineer (AI branch)* through the *Power Learn Project*, and I’m currently working toward additional *cybersecurity certifications* to deepen my technical and defensive skills.

 ---